Finding the Best Places to Retire Since 2006!

 Lighthouse Point, Florida

 A Casual, Pretty Coastal Town Laced with Canals, Lighthouse Point has a Nautical Flea Market, Lots of Parks and Nearby Oceanfront Beaches

 Once just a patch of swampland, compact Lighthouse Point sits along the southeastern Florida coast, about 15 miles north of downtown Fort Lauderdale, and is named after the Hillsborough Inlet Lighthouse, a lighthouse that is still in operation today.

-A quiet, pretty place, Lighthouse Point has a reputation as a friendly, casual place and is laced with canals.
+Lighthouse Point has a reputation as a quiet, pretty place and is laced with canals.
 Neighborhoods are stocked with attractive ranch ramblers and beautiful, Mediterranean-style homes that back to water.
 Many homes have a swimming pool and/or a boat dock.
 Residents enjoy a good selection of nicer chain restaurants and locally owned eateries.
 Strict zoning codes work to keep less desirable businesses at bay.
 Parks, mini-parks and bike trails are plentiful.
-Lighthouse Point hosts a handful of events throughout year, including a nautical flea market and holiday celebrations.
-The city has a senior outreach program, and the public library has free wi-fi, book luncheons, writers' workshops and seniors' programs.
+A nautical flea market and holiday celebrations are just a few of the fun events.
+The city also has a senior outreach program, and the public library has free wi-fi, book luncheons, writers' workshops and seniors' programs.
 Three oceanfront beaches - Hillsboro Beach, Pompano Beach and Deerfield Beach - are all close at hand.